Greencastle, Pennsylvania

 Greencastle is a borough in Franklin County in south-central Pennsylvania, United States.
 The population was 4,251 at the 2020 census.
 Greencastle lies within the Cumberland Valley of Pennsylvania.

 History

-Indigenous People

-The region known today as Greencastle was previously inhabited by the Indigenous people of the Six Nations tribes, who lived in and hunted game throughout Franklin County, Pennsylvania.
-The Shawnee and Seneca tribes were most prominent in the region.

 European Settlers

 James Patton, who came to America at age 17 and moved to North Carolina in 1793, started the settlement of Canogege (spelled "Conegoge" by George P. Donahoo).
 Patton said in an 1839 letter to his descendants that the place was "settled by a moral and orderly people."

 Greencastle was founded in 1783 by John Allison from the Barkdoll House.
 The town was named after Greencastle, County Antrim, Northern Ireland.
 It was originally composed of 246 lots.
 By 1790 there were about 60 houses in Greencastle, homes to approximately 400 people.
 The town of Greencastle had grown by the mid-nineteenth century to 1,125 residents.

 Latter Day Saint settlement

 In 1845, following the succession crisis in the Latter Day Saint movement, Sidney Rigdon (one of the three main contenders along with James Strang and Brigham Young for leadership of the Latter Day Saints following the death of Joseph Smith) took his followers to Pennsylvania and formed a Rigdonite Mormon settlement at Greencastle.
 This settlement had approximately 200 followers.
 They founded the New Jerusalem settlement between Greencastle and Mercersburg, published the Conochoheague Herald newspaper in Greencastle, and made plans for the construction of a temple.
 The Rigdonite Mormon settlement at Greencastle only lasted a few years; some former Rigdon followers went to Utah to join Brigham Young, while William Bickerton, who had opposed Rigdon's move to Greencastle, would eventually reorganize the remaining Pennsylvania branch of the Latter Day Saint movement in Pittsburgh as the Church of Jesus Christ (Bickertonite).